Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 What Is a Mini-Split?

-In cooling mode, it moves heat inside your home and releases it to the outside atmosphere.
+In cooling mode, the mini-split takes heat from inside your home and releases it into the outside atmosphere.
 In heating mode, the process is reversed, so heat is absorbed from the outside air and brought inside, where it provides warmth to living areas.

 We are often asked whether you need a permit to install a mini-split.
 We’ve written an article to provide the answer and included requirements for five key states.